DistrictOfJoban/JCM-Docs/docs/players/blocks/thales_ticket_barriers.md

 - jsblock:thales_ticket_barrier_bare
 ---

-**Thales Ticket Barriers** is a series of ticket barriers in Joban Client Mod, modelled after a variant of Ticket Barriers manufactured by the Thales Group.
+**Thales Ticket Barriers** is a series of ticket barriers in Joban Client Mod, modelled after a variant of Ticket Barriers manufactured by the **Thales Group**.

 ## Usage
 ### Thales Ticket Barrier (Entrance/Exit)